Atlantic.Net Blog

 Introduction

 This how-to will help walk you through the DRBD replication and configuration process.
-Distributed Replicated Block Device (DRBD) is a block level replication between two or more nodes and is used as a replacement for shared storage by created a networked mirror.
+Distributed Replicated Block Device (DRBD) is a block-level replication between two or more nodes and replaces shared storage by creating a networked mirror.
 DRBD is used in environments that require systems or data to be Highly Available.

 Prerequisites

 * Two servers running Debian GNU/Linux Distribution.
-Other versions of Linux will work as well, but the installation packages may be different.
+Other Linux versions will also work, but the installation packages may be different.

-* Both servers should be directly cross-connected together, or have a separate Network Interface for private communication.
+* Both servers should be cross-connected or have a separate Network Interface for private communication.

 * Both servers should have the same partitioning.
 This walkthrough assumes that both systems have a single /dev/sdb device that is going to be used as the